TransUPR: A Transformer-based Uncertain Point Refiner for LiDAR Point Cloud Semantic Segmentation: Experiments

 \subsection{Experiment Results}

-As results shown in Table \ref{tab:1}, existing image-based PCSS methods can achieve obvious improvements of mIoU and oACC without any architecture modifications via our proposed TransUPR.
+As results shown in Table \ref{tab:1}, existing image-based PCSS methods can achieve obvious improvements of mIoU without any architecture modifications via our proposed TransUPR.
 By combining CENet-512 \cite{cenet} with our TransUPR, we achieve the state-of-the-art performance, i.e., $68.2\%$ mIoU, for image-based methods, which is $+0.6\%$ in mIoU and $+0.4\%$ in oACC over the original state-of-the-art CENet-512\cite{cenet}.
 For the detailed class-wise IoU, our method improves the IoU in most of the classes except for \textit{motorcyclist} and \textit{traffic-sign}.
-At the same time, the CENet-512 with our TransUPR still can achieve about 19 FPS on a single Nvidia RTX 3090, which is much faster than the scanning frequency, i.e., 10Hz, of LiDAR sensors.
+Table \ref{tab:2} presents the numeric results of selected methods on the Semantic KITTI \cite{semantickitti} validation set.
+Note that we are following the training schema provided by \cite{cenet} to obtain models with CENet1024 and CENet2048 by fine-tuning the pretrained model of CENet512 step by step.
+The pretrained model of CENet512 utilized in Table \ref{tab:2} is trained from scratch by ourselves.
+All the methods with our TransUPR achieve an average $1.3\%$ improvement on mIoU and an average $0.3\%$ improvement on oACC.
+Although we do not reproduce the results on the original CENet1024 and CENet2048, which CENet2048 should achieve better mIoU than CENet1024, all the CENet models achieve obvious improvement with our proposed TransUPR.
+Moreover, the CENet-512 with our TransUPR still can achieve about 19 FPS on a single Nvidia RTX 3090, which is much faster than the scanning frequency, i.e., 10Hz, of LiDAR sensors.
 Fig. \ref{fig:p3} shows the visualization results of CENet512 with our TransUPR on the validation sequence 08.